 The results were collated by asking questions of owners on social media, speaking to friends that are owners and performing my own research from authoritative websites, such as the American Kennel Club.

-By the way, if you’re interested in some toys that actually work (I’ve bought loads that don’t) then do check out my most recommended toys here.
+By the way, if you’re interested in some toys that actually work (I’ve bought loads that don’t) then do check out my most recommended toys.

 An intelligent dog is one that is smart and has a good memory.
 They are a dog that can learn simple tasks and learn them quickly.
 Some people have said that a dog is not smart if they do not obey instructions but I don’t agree with this, personally.

 An intelligent dog is one that will respond to its name and understand several certain,

-The main way we humans define intelligence in animals though is how closely they act like ourselves.
+The main way we define intelligence in animals is by comparing how much they act like us.
 I guess, being at the top of the food chain, gives us that right but it’s probably not accurate, or fair.
 We have a larger brain and are capable of so much more so we should really judge a dog’s intelligence on how good a dog is, now how close he resembles ourselves!

 But really, does a dog see a basketball court and decide it wants to shoot some hoops?
 No, what probably happens is it sees its owner having a good time, jumping around all excited and just wants to be part of that fun and please its owner – which is absolutely cool.
 It’s just being a dog and doing what it does best – making us happy 🙂